Volunteers of America of Los Angeles Hollywood Veteran Center/HVC

 Volunteers of America of Los Angeles Hollywood Veteran Center/HVC - Los Angeles, CA

 Volunteers Of America Of Los Angeles Hollywood Veteran Center/hvc is a substance abuse treatment center located at 4969 Sunset Boulevard in the 90027 zip code in Los Angeles, CA. The treatment center accepts men.
-It also provides treatment to veterans, people with trauma and co-occurring mental health and addiction treatment sufferers.
-Some of the treatment approaches at Volunteers Of America Of Los Angeles Hollywood Veteran Center/hvc include relapse prevention, anger management therapy and motivational incentives.
-It also offers substance use education, counseling for individuals and employment counseling services.
+It also provides treatment to adult men, vets and people with dual diagnosis treatment.
+Some of the treatment approaches at Volunteers Of America Of Los Angeles Hollywood Veteran Center/hvc include dialectical behavior therapy, motivational incentives and anger management.
+It also offers employment counseling and training, individual counseling services and health education services.
 In addition, it provides outcome follow-up after discharge and discharge planning.
-Volunteers Of America Of Los Angeles Hollywood Veteran Center/hvc provides long-term rehab and long-term residential treatment.
+Volunteers Of America Of Los Angeles Hollywood Veteran Center/hvc provides residential long term rehab and residential treatment.

 Address: 4969 Sunset Boulevard, Los Angeles, CA 90027